hildebra/MATAFILER/README.md

 # MATAFILER
--Pipeline created to assemble metagenomes, profile miTags, profile functions, profile taxonomy using a variety of approaches (MATAFILER.pl)
+- Pipeline created to assemble metagenomes, profile miTags, profile functions, profile taxonomy using a variety of approaches (MATAFILER.pl)
--Build a gene catalog based on these assemblies and predicted genes, build abundance matrices from these and annotate the genes functionally (geneCat.pl)
+- Build a gene catalog based on these assemblies and predicted genes, build abundance matrices from these and annotate the genes functionally (geneCat.pl)

 #Quickstart
 - How to install: